 - Memorial Day

 - Veterans Day

 - Christmas Day

 When a holiday falls on a Saturday, it will generally be observed on the preceding Friday.
 If a holiday falls on a Sunday, it will generally be observed on the following Monday.

 The two Supplemental Leave days may be taken at any time during the year.
 Supplemental days may only be used in full day increments.

-Annual Leave is granted to all regular full-time employees.
-Vacations are accrued or earned based on the employee's length of service and are calculated on a calendar year basis.
+Annual Leave is granted to all regular, full-time employees.
+Vacation time is accrued based on the employee's length of service and is calculated on a calendar year basis.
 Employees will accrue vacation as follows:

-If an employee was hired as a regular full-time employee after July 1, 1988, that employee is eligible for 6 Personal Leave days per year in lieu of sick leave accrual.
+If an employee was hired as a regular full-time employee in a non-union eligible position after July 1, 1988, that employee is eligible for six Personal Leave days per year in lieu of sick leave accrual.
+If the employee is hired as a regular full-time employee in a union eligible position, that employee is eligible for eight Personal Leave days per year in lieu of sick leave accrual.
+Personal Leave days will be pro-rated for new hires based on hire date.
 Personal Leave may be used for medical reasons.
 Personal Leave may be used in any time increments.
-Personal Leave cannot be carried over into another calendar year.
-All employees covered under this option may purchase up to 2 additional Personal Leave days a year.
+Employees are allowed to carryover a combined 80 hours of Personal and Supplemental Leave into the next year.
+Any hours accrued above the 80 hours will be lost on January 1st.
+All employees covered under this option may purchase up to two additional Personal Leave days a year.

 Jury Duty/Court Leave